test

 .

-Vintage Crock Numbers is a stencil that helps you achieve a vintage crock pot number look!
+Vintage Crock Numbers is a stencil that helps you achieve an antique crock pot look on any project desired!
 Included are numbers from 0 through 9, with charming borders mimicking authentic vintage crock pot number markings!

 And they are perfectly sized to fit nearly any plant pot you may come across!